spotchana/got_sentiment_dash/README.md

 - Have Python 3.6, PIP, and virtualenv installed.

 # Getting Started:
-- Clone the repo
+- Clone the repo.
-- Run 'pip install -r requirements.txt' in order to install dependencies
+- Run 'pip install -r requirements.txt' in order to install dependencies.
-- Put in mapbox API key & twitter API keys into the 'got_sentiment_dash_app.py'
+- Put in mapbox API key into the 'got_sentiment_dash_app.py' file.
+- Put in twitter API keys into the 'got_stream_scrapper.py' file.

+# Data collection
+- To build the database & collect the data needed for app run the file 'got_stream_scrapper.py' file.
+- This will construct the table with the necessary fields and automatically connect to twitter's stream and parse for any tweet with '#gameofthrones'.
+- The tweets will then get parsed for other fields like language, longitude, and latitude as well.
+- Additionally, Vader Sentiment is applied at this step of the stream, and the compound score is inserted into its own field.

 # Running the server
+- Before this step can happen, the previous steps must occur, since it will require a connection to the DB, an error will occur if a DB does not exist.
-- In the command line run 'python got_sentiment_dash_app.py'
+- In the command line run 'python got_sentiment_dash_app.py'.
 - It should start the server and run the app on 'localhost' port:8050.
-- Copy this link to your browser
+- Copy this link to your browser.